Durban Test: MS Dhoni blames bad umpiring decisions, batsmen for loss

-Indian skipper Mahendra Singh Dhoni today blamed losing too many wickets in the morning session and some poor umpiring decisions for their 10-wicket defeat in the second Test against South Africa
+Indian skipper feels losing too many wickets in the morning session and poor umpiring decisions led to their 10-wicket defeat against South Africa

 Captain Mahendra Singh Dhoni today rued a couple of bad decisions which went against his side in India's 10-wicket loss to South Africa in the second cricket Test here to lose the series 0-1, saying they were "at the receiving end" in the match.